nops-io/nops-docs/pages/Essentials/essentials-kms-keys.md

    - Navigate to **Organization Settings** and select **Integrations**.

-   - From the Integrations menu, choose **Event Bridge**.
+   - From the Integrations menu, choose **EventBridge**.

-2. **Reviewing Event Bridge Status**
+2. **Reviewing EventBridge Status**

-   - In the Event Bridge list, identify the status of your configurations.
+   - In the EventBridge list, identify the status of your configurations.

    - Yellow indicates "Update needed," red indicates "Not connected," and green indicates "Connected."

-   - Ensure your Event Bridge status is green to proceed with KMS Key configuration.
+   - Ensure your EventBridge status is green to proceed with KMS Key configuration.

 3. **Choosing KMS Key Permissions**

-   - Click the **Add KMS Keys** button next to a connected Event Bridge configuration.
+   - Click the **Add KMS Keys** button next to a connected EventBridge configuration.

    - A popup will appear with two options: **Use all KMS Keys** or **Single KMS Key**.